fastoch/TypeScript_DaveGray/README.md

   - if a `package-lock.json` file exists, it uses that to ensure consistent installations across different environments.
 - `npm run dev` to start up our local development server
+- you can ctrl + click on the provided http://localhost:5173/ link to access your minimal Vite app

 # Chapter 11 -